Intensity doubling for Brownian loop-soups in high dimensions: Introduction

-We will be interested in the special {\em exceptional} macroscopic clusters that happen to contain ``proper'' macroscopic cycles (i.e. large self-avoiding loops that are not close to be tree-like at macroscopic scale, in a sense that we will make precise) -- to avoid confusion, we will try to use the word {\em loops} for Brownian loops in a loop-soup and the word {\em cycles} for subsets of clusters (that are not necessarily Brownian loops in the loop-soup).
-A macroscopic Brownian loop will typically itself contain such a macroscopic ``proper cycle'', so that (combined with the fact that no cluster will contain more than one macroscopic loop) we can infer that the number of such macroscopic-cycle-containing-clusters will be at least as big as the number of macroscopic Brownian loops.
-The question is to describe (if they exist!) the number and shape of those macroscopic-cycle-containing-clusters that do {\em not} contain any large Brownian loop from the loop-soup (so that the cycle would have to be created by a chains of smaller loops).
+We will be interested in the special {\em exceptional} macroscopic clusters that happen to be topologically non-trivial at macroscopic scale, i.e., that contain ``proper'' macroscopic cycles (i.e. large self-avoiding cycles that are not close to be tree-like at macroscopic scale, in a sense that we will make precise) -- to avoid confusion, we will try to use the word {\em loops} for Brownian loops in a loop-soup and the word {\em cycles} for subsets of clusters (that are not necessarily Brownian loops in the loop-soup).
+A macroscopic Brownian loop will typically itself contain such a macroscopic ``proper cycle'', so that (combined with the fact that no cluster will contain more than one macroscopic loop) we can infer that the number macroscopically topologically non-trivial clusters will be at least as big as the number of macroscopic Brownian loops.
+The question is to describe (if they exist!) the number and shape of those large cycle-containing-clusters that do {\em not} contain any large Brownian loop from the loop-soup (so that the cycle would have to be created by a chains of smaller loops).